esmeralday/esmeralday.github.io/index.md

 ## Full Gripper

 The full model of the gripper can be seen below.
 It has a fully detailed mesh totalling 37 762 nodes.
-The mass of the pin is 141g and the gripper is 21.3g.
+The mass of the pin is 141g and the gripper is 121.3g totalling 262g.

 <img src="images/fullModel.png" alt="Mesh" width="500"/>